JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 Further, when working with large lists, which is common in Elixir and LiveView, it can be beneficial to index them for improved performance.
 Indexing is not just for the database - Elixir and LiveView can take advantage of indexing, too.

-Finally, failing to use the `preload/1` callback when redering LiveComponents causes N + 1 queries and degrades LiveView performance rapidly as the application grows.
+Finally, failing to use the `preload/1` callback when rendering LiveComponents causes N + 1 queries and degrades LiveView performance rapidly as the application grows.

-These anti-pattenrns are discussed in more detail below:
+These anti-patterns are discussed in more detail below:

 ## Don't pass the socket as an argument to functions